lukezhr/ReflectanceCNN/README.md

 # ReflectanceCNN
-A CNN with high accuracy for extracting optical constants (n and k) of multilayer thin film semiconductors from reflectance data.
+A CNN with high accuracy (R^2 score of 0.98 on simulated test data) for extracting optical constants (n and k) of multilayer thin film semiconductors from reflectance data.